-The internal audit function is outsourced to the Group Internal Audit department of The Mauritius Commercial Bank Ltd (GIA), which provides another balanced assessment of key risks and controls, independent from reports received from the Company's management.
+The internal audit function is outsourced to the Internal Audit department of The Mauritius Commercial Bank Ltd (IA), which provides another balanced assessment of key risks and controls, independent from reports received from the Company's management.

-The Head of GIA is independent of the Executive Management of the Company and shall report to the Audit Committee of the Company as well as to the Audit Committee of MCBG.
+The Head of IA is independent of the Executive Management of the Company and shall report to the Audit Committee of the Company as well as to the Audit Committee of MCBG.

-GIA ensures that the quality of internal audit services provided to MCB Microfinance Ltd is aligned with recognised best practices.
-GIA leverages on a systematic and disciplined approach, notably through the use of well-focused audit work programs and computer aided audit techniques to evaluate the effectiveness of the internal control systems of the Company.
+IA ensures that the quality of internal audit services provided to MCB Microfinance Ltd is aligned with recognised best practices.
+IA leverages on a systematic and disciplined approach, notably through the use of well-focused audit work programmes and computer aided audit techniques to evaluate the effectiveness of the internal control systems of the Company.
 The Institute of Internal Auditors requires each internal audit function to have an external quality assessment conducted at least once every five years.
-The last exercise was carried out in November/December 2018 by an internationally recognised auditing firm which confirmed the Internal Audit BU's compliance with the International Standards for the Professional Practice of Internal Audit issued by the above mentioned institute.
+The last quality assessment carried out by an internationally recognised firm confirmed the Internal Audit BU's compliance with the International Standards for the Professional Practice of Internal Audit.